Buyers Information Guide – Bay Islands

 Q- What is the residency process?

 A-There are several different types of Residency in Honduras.
-A Retirement Residency (with a retirement monthly income – not from Honduras of $1,500.00 or more) is available with some benefits as such.
+A Retirement Residency (with a retirement monthly income – not from Honduras of U.S. $2,000.00 or more) is available with some benefits.
 This would need to be in the form of a pension or investment income that is verifiable.
 The benefits include the ability to bring in a new or used car and and personal items duty free.

 NOTE- This information can change annually and you should ask your Broker or Agent for the name and contact of a DEPENDABLE local Attorney to communicate with, previous to the start of the process.